cloudnative-pg/postgres-trunk-containers/README.md

 If you are developing a patch for PostgreSQL and want a quick way to test it in Kubernetes with CloudNativePG, you can fork this project on GitHub.
-From there, navigate to the "Actions" menu and run the relevant workflow, specifying your Git repository and branch.
+From there, navigate to the "Actions" menu and run the relevant workflow called "Container Images from PostgreSQL sources", specifying your Git repository and branch.

 The action summary provides all the details you need to effectively use the image.